cs106l/textbook/src/02-cpp-fundamentals/05-pointers-and-memory.md

 [^3]: In reality, 64-bit machines cannot address $2^{64}$ bytes of memory, even if there was a way to store that much space on device (at this point, there is not&mdash;$2^{64}\text{ bytes}\approx18\text{ exabytes}$, or about 18 billion gigabytes).
 64-bit CPUs will typically only use some portion of the address bits (for example, Intel processors commonly use only the lower 48 bits for architectural reasons).

-Given a `T*` ptr, we can get the value of type `T` that it points to through the **indirection operator**, `*`.
+Given a `T*` ptr, we can get the value of type `T` that it points to through the **indirection operator**, `operator*`.
 This is known as *dereferencing* a pointer.
 To be precise, `operator*`, returns a `T&`, or a reference to `T`.
 Why?
 This technicality means that dereferencing a pointer does not make any copies of the pointed-to object&mdash;it merely accesses its already-existing memory.
 Furthermore, it allows us to use the indirection operator to modify the underlying data, e.g.:

 ```cpp
 int main() {